ResearchMachine/commercial-project-ml-mvp-insight-in-real-estate-moscow/README.md

 ### I. Task
-* Parse special segment data from Russian real estate website (CIAN)
+* Parsing special segment data from Russian real estate website to .xlsx
 * Exploratory data analysis
+* Testing the idea of the Insight algorithm in a team with Real Estate Expert

 ### II.
 Key Results
 * Data was extracted from a Russian real estate website (CIAN)